robchapman/euler-22/README.md

 ### Names files

-### How to run the test suite
+### Running tests
-The spec file for NamesScores can simply be run using Rspec.
+The singular spec file for NamesScores can simply be run using Rspec.

 ### Built using:
 - **Ruby** - ruby 2.6.6p146 (2020-03-31 revision 67876)